ra559/cis106/_labs/lab7.md

 ## Pre Work:
- * Create a directory called `lab7-work` and change your current working directory to `lab7-work`.
+ * Create a directory called `lab7-work` and change your current working directory to `lab7`.
 You will complete the entire lab from this directory.
- * Before you start working on this lab, prepare your submission file
- * For the presentation go [here](https://rapurl.live/nsd)
+ * For the presentation go [here](https://rapurl.live/yzb)

 <hr>